with UCSC Studio Art Faculty

 Elliot Anderson’s current research incorporates computer technologies to engage questions about land use and social interventions into the environment.
 His recent work, Silicon Monuments - in collaboration with the Silicon Valley Toxics Coalition - uses augmented reality software on hand-held devices to create a site-specific, multimedia documentary about toxic Superfund sites in Silicon Valley.
 Viewers can explore the sites and interact with the documentary, which reveals hidden environmental damage and its health and social costs.

-In her work, Melissa Gwyn considers the word reproduction as it pertains to biological and artificial structures.
+Melissa Gwyn considers the word reproduction as it pertains to biological and artificial structures.
 In a recent series of paintings entitled Fabergenic she considers the subject of Assisted Reproductive Technology or ART and embeds within her craft to create parallels between the decadent eggs conceived in the jeweler’s studio and those forged through the métier of medicine.
 Splurges of oil paint and preciously crafted imagery on her painting’s surface belie social commentary on class, technology, health and human vanity.

 Dee Hibbert-Jones' cross-disciplinary artwork ranges from experimental forms of public art, interventions and participatory practice to sculpture, installations, time-based video and animated film projects.
 Her research looks at the changing nature of public and private spheres, social connectedness, affect, memory and political feelings.
 She also researches the role and function of the object in the 21st century, specifically in relation to the environment, landfill, planned obsolescence and the global economy.
 Currently she is creating an animated film project in collaboration with families of prisoners on death row.
 This work explores trauma, memory, testimony and democratic truths by looking at the ways power structures and political feelings impact whole communities and how these reactions formulate and create a sense of external and internal reality.